TheDhejavu/lightning-client/README.md

 # Lightning client
 This is a simple client that integrates with the bitcoin lightning node written in Node.js.
+This lightning client currently works with simnet.

 **Notes:**